malfattti/garden/The Craft of Research.md

 			- Turn positive questions into negative ones
 			- ask what if and other speculative questions: what if your topic never existed, dissappeared etc.
 			- ask questions suggested by your sources (once you have done some reading about the topic):
+				- build on agreement
-				- build on agreement; extend the reach of someone's claim.
+				- extend the reach of someone's claim
 				- once